This paper is a short overview of BEAM's MSD Procurement Series.

 Procurement and contracting are used to reconcile different interests in a formal and transparent manner, but it can become an adversarial process.
 Antagonism, if it arises, discourages constructive relationships of trust.
 This, in turn, hinders the flexible, adaptive management needed if programmes that use the Market Systems Development (MSD) approach are to be effective in reducing poverty.

-Join the webinar on 22nd October, 2020 - How to do MSD procurement: practical insights from donors and implementers - where clinic participants will discuss their findings
+Watch the BEAM webinar - How to do MSD procurement: practical insights from donors and implementers - where clinic participants discussed their findings.